-Contact Meyer Van Severen, S.C. to discuss your use of a computer to facilitate a child sex crime defense.
+Contact Van Severen Law Office to discuss your use of a computer to facilitate a child sex crime defense.
 (414) 270-0202

 Use of a computer to facilitate a child sex crime is a serious felony in Wisconsin.
 Prohibited by section 948.075 of the Wisconsin Statutes, this crime is a Class Cfelony.
 It carries with it a penalty of 40 years in prison and a $100,000.00 fine.
 Our criminal defense attorneys have worked on cases involving use of a computer to facilitate a child sex crime.
-Contact Meyer Van Severen, S.C. to discuss your criminal case.
+Contact Van Severen Law Office to discuss your criminal case.

 Our sexual assault defense attorneys focus on providing the very best criminal defense representation throughout Wisconsin.
 Prosecutors aggressively pursue sex cases involving children.
 Certainly you need an equally aggressive and intelligent defense attorney.
 Call Ben Van Severen or Matt Meyer today.